ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 .. __: platform-interrupt-controller-API.rst#function-unsigned-int-plat-ic-get-interrupt-id-unsigned-int-raw-optional

-This function in ARM standard platforms using GICv2, reads the *Interrupt Acknowledge Register* (``GICC_IAR``).
+This function in Arm standard platforms using GICv2, reads the *Interrupt Acknowledge Register* (``GICC_IAR``).
 This changes the state of the highest priority pending interrupt from pending to active in the interrupt controller.
 It returns the value read from the ``GICC_IAR``, unmodified.

-In the case of ARM standard platforms using GICv3, if the API is invoked from EL3, the function reads the system register ``ICC_IAR0_EL1``, *Interrupt Acknowledge Register group 0*.
+In the case of Arm standard platforms using GICv3, if the API is invoked from EL3, the function reads the system register ``ICC_IAR0_EL1``, *Interrupt Acknowledge Register group 0*.
 If the API is invoked from S-EL1, the function reads the system register ``ICC_IAR1_EL1``, *Interrupt Acknowledge Register